dev-mahmoud-elshenawy/auto_validate/README.md

 ### More Details

-- Make validation on all next elements with Auto Validate
+- Make validation on all next elements with AutoValidate

   - Arabic Input
   - UserName (It Contains Alphanumeric, underscores and hyphens and its long between 3 to 16 characters)